boldflight/BibleConverter/test_EPUB/output/John.md

 [19] Now this is the basis for judging: that the light has come into the world and people loved the darkness rather than the light, because their deeds were evil.
 [20] For everyone who does evil deeds hates the light and does not come to the light, so that their deeds will not be exposed.
 [21] But the one who practices the truth comes to the light, so that it may be plainly evident that his deeds have been done in God.

+### Further Testimony About Jesus by John the Baptist

 [22] After this, Jesus and his disciples came into Judean territory, and there he spent time with them and was baptizing.
 [23] John was also baptizing at Aenon near Salim, because water was plentiful there, and people were coming to him and being baptized.
 [24] (For John had not yet been thrown into prison.)